Preparing to Develop a Google App for PHP Application

 Before you start

-- Make sure the Google App Engine Support for PHP plugin is enabled.
-The plugin is bundled with PhpStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+Make sure the Google App Engine Support for PHP plugin is enabled.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins settings page as described in Managing Plugins.

 Creating a project stub of a Google App Engine for PHP application